MunKeat/cs4224f-mongodb/README.md

 3a.
 (Optional) You may enter `Ctrl A + D` to detach the screen.
 Use `screen -r` to reattach to the `screen`.

-4. At the end of the experiment, collect the output file, `{0..
-Number of node - 1}-state.txt` from the `xres` directory.
+4. At the end of the experiment, collect the output file, `{1..
+NC}-state.txt` from the `xres` directory.